Transcendental Meditation Mantras | What to Say and What Not to Say!

 • Practice at the same time every day

-• Choose a mantra that resonates with you
+• Choose one mantra that resonates with you and that you feel confident to say or chant

 • Avoid practicing after eating or when overly tired